-COST SHARING WILL BE WAIVED FOR COVID-19 TESTING AND TREATMENT, SUBJECT TO THE CONDITIONS IN APPENDIX B
+COST SHARING WILL BE WAIVED FOR COVID-19 TESTING AND TREATMENT, PRIOR TO MAY 12, 2023, SUBJECT TO THE CONDITIONS IN APPENDIX B

-2022 Engaged!
-Plan Rideout and Mendocino Enrollees Comme nts/Explanation s "AH" (see definition below; includes UC Davis Health (includes Medical Staff (M)) Tier 1 California Foundation of Medical Care "CFMC" providers (and First Health PPO providers and facilities when outside of California only) No Tier 2 facility coverage in California, except for Valley Children's Hospital Out-of- Network (coverage for California providers and facilities only, except for emergency services, air ambulances, urgent care, and COVID- 19 testing/ vaccination) Tier 3 participate in the Incentive Health IPA 1 or the CFMC PPO network (i.e., Incen Health IPA Tier 2): or ino Coast, a and IPA Tier Incentive I Group, ider that ealth to tan s pply to ns.
-Fixed PER Tier 2 Deductible \$0 \$500- per individual \$500- per individual Common deductible and out-of-pocket.
-An additional deductible applies for each enrollee you cover, except as limited by the Plan's Medical out-of-pocket maximum. for each ctible and out-of- edical and Pharm Ord of realist Individual max: \$1,700 Family max: \$5,100 Individual Max Family Max Out-of-pocket rmacy has additio Medical OOP Max: \$1,700 \$5,100 and indepe oocket) Pharmacy OOP Max: \$3,700 \$4,500 Percentages listed below are the percentage the Plan nave (after any annliashla Total OOP Max: \$9,600 Facility/Ambulatory Services per centage the r ian pays (atter any applicable ucuucuble (D) 0 n o co-pay amot int ) .
-Inpatient Hospital Services 100% 80% 80%
+20 023 Engaged!
+Pla n Rideout and Mendocino Enrollees Comme nts/Explanation s "AH" (see definition below; includes UC Davis Health (includes Medical Staff (M)) Tier 1 California Foundation of Medical Care "CFMC" providers (and First Health PPO providers and facilities when outside of California only) No Tier 2 facility coverage in California, except for Valley Children's Hospital and Children's Hospital of Los Angeles Out-of- Network (coverage for California providers and facilities only, except for emergency services, air ambulances, urgent care, and COVID- 19 testing/ Vaccination prior to May 12, 2023) Tier 3 (i) medical sta Rideout, Adventis LLUMC, or I participate in the 1 or the CFMC P Health (ii) a member of or a physician or has contracted provide ser (D) = Det Fixed dollar annual out-of-p dollar co-p. • Must be either aff of Adventist H st Health Mendoci LLUMC-Murrieta Incentive Health PO network (i.e., 1PA Tier 2); or UC Davis Medica professional prov. with UC Davis He vices under this P eductible Applie co-payments ap ocket maximum ayments apply I ission/occurrence ino Coast, a and IPA Tier Incentive I Group, ider that ealth to lan s pply to ns.
+Fixed PER Deductible \$0 \$500- per individual \$500- per individual Common deduct An additional de enrollee you cov the Plan's Medic maximum. ductible applies f er, except as limi for each Out-of-pocket Individual max: \$1,700 Family max: \$5,100 (Pharmacy has additional and independent out-of-pocket) Max OOP of M Medical OOP Max: Pharmacy OOP ctible and out-of- edical and Pharm Individual Max \$1,700 \$3,700 \$5,400 Percentages listed below are the percentage the Plan pays (after any applicable Facility/Ambulatory Services Inpatient Hospital Services 100% 80% 80%

-Outpatient Hospital Services Outpatient Surgery and Invasive Diagnostic Procedures (Facility charges) Routine Lab and Diagnostic Imaging (X-ray, Ultrasound, Mammography) Other Imaging (DEXA, MRI, MRA, CT, PET and Nuclear Medicine) Radiation Oncology Services 100% 80% 80% Rehabilitation Services Inpatient (PT/OT/Speech) 100% 80% 80% Rehabilitation Services Outpatient (PT/OT/Speech) 100% AH Facility \$20 Co-pay - Physicians 100% \$30 Co-pay 100% \$30 Co-pay Outpatient Diabetic Instruction (Facility Based) 100% 80% 80% Utilization review required for visits in excess of 10 visits for newly-diagnosed enrollees and 2 follow-up visits per calendar year.
+Outpatient Hospital Services Outpatient Surgery and Invasive Diagnostic Procedures (Facility charges) Routine Lab and Diagnostic Imaging (X-ray, Ultrasound, Mammography) Other Imaging (DEXA, MRI, MRA, CT, PET and Nuclear Medicine) Radiation Oncology Services Habilitation/Rehabilitation Services 100% 80% 80% Inpatient (PT/OT/Speech) 100% 80% 80% Habilitation/Rehabilitation Services Outpatient (PT/OT/Speech) 100% AH Facility \$20 Co-pay - Physicians 100% \$30 Co-pay 100% \$30 Co-pay Outpatient Diabetic Instruction (Facility Based) 100% 80% 80% Utilization review required for visits in excess of 10 visits for newly-diagnosed enrollees and 2 follow-up visits per calendar year.
 Maternity Hospital Care 100% 80% 80% Bariatric Management Program Bariatric Surgery 100% n/a n/a Covered at AH Facilities that are accredited by the Metabolics and Bariatric Surgery Accreditation Quality Improvement Program (MBSAQIP), except there is no coverage at any Incentive Health IPA network facility that is not part of Adventist Health.
 The Plan will also cover select Adventist Health hospitals that are in the process of seeking their MBSAQIP accreditation and have met the plan administrator 's criteria for offering bariatric surgery to Plan enrollees .
 (Contact Adventist Health Administrators for a list of such hospitals.)
 Coverage is subject to criteria.
 Benefits discussed further in the Bariatric Surgery section of the Benefits Description chapter. \$500 co-payment will apply to a second bariatric surgery.
 Preventive Health Care (Wellness) Preventive Health: Hospital Services 100% 100% 80% Benefits discussed further in the Preventive Health Care section of the Benefits Description chapter.
 Preventive Health: Provider Services 100% 100% 100%